The Best Broccoli Pea Salad Recipe with Crispy Bacon

 Are peas and broccoli good for you?

-Can I make this salad ahead of time?
+Can I make this ahead?

-How can I make this recipe healthier?
+How can I make it healthier?

 Final Thoughts

-This broccoli salad has been my go-to recipe for gatherings for years, and I’ve yet to bring home anything but an empty bowl.
+This broccoli pea salad has been my go-to recipe for gatherings for years, and I’ve yet to bring home anything but an empty bowl.
 What I love most about it is its versatility – you can easily adapt it based on what you have in your fridge or your personal preferences.

-More Delicious Salad Recipes:
+More Delicious Salad Recipes

 - Healthy Lemon Herb Potato Salad